gohugoio/hugo/content/en/hugo-pipes/introduction.md

 )}}
 ```

-#### Cache of remote resources

-Each downloaded URL will be cached in the default folder `$TMPDIR/hugo_cache/`.
-The variable `$TMPDIR` will be resolved to your system-dependent temporary directory.

-With the command-line flag `--cacheDir`, you can specify any folder on your system as a caching directory.

-You can also set `cacheDir` or `caches.getresource` in the [main configuration file][config].

-If you don't like caching at all, you can fully disable caching with the command line flag `--ignoreCache`.
+### Caching of Remote Resources

+Remote resources fetched with `resources.Get` will be cached on disk.
+See [Configure File Caches](/getting-started/configuration/#configure-file-caches) for details.

+## Asset directory

+Asset files must be stored in the asset directory.
+This is `/assets` by default, but can be configured via the configuration file's `assetDir` key.

-### Asset publishing
+### Asset Publishing

 Assets will only be published (to `/public`) if `.Permalink` or `.RelPermalink` is used.
+You can use `.Content` to inline the asset.

-### Go Pipes
+## Go Pipes

 For improved readability, the Hugo Pipes examples of this documentation will be written using [Go Pipes](/templates/introduction/#pipes):
 ```go-html-template